4th and 5th Street Improvements Pilot Project

 I live just off of 5th and Gunnison.
 I have experienced a remarkable increase in my quality of life due to quieting of traffic, no racing on 5th, more attentive drivers when it comes to cross walks etc. The traffic noise has been cut by 75% at night.
 I do believe this change has been a huge success in the residential area but I do think the commercial section between Grand and Ute should be readdressed.

-Murphberry asked 6 days ago
+Murphberry asked about 2 months ago

 Thank you for your feedback regarding the pilot project improvements!